hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 ### Only started iterations are visible on the "Test Results" Grafana Dashboard

-This is likely caused by an communiation issue between the AcaPy and the Load Generator.
+This is likely caused by a communication issue between the AcaPy and the Load Generator.
 The AcaPy should notify the Load Generator about updates via the Webhook Endpoint.
-If the Load Generator does not receive the updates or is unable to process the udpates it will not log any progress on the "Test Results" dashboard in Grafana.
+If the Load Generator does not receive the updates or is unable to process the updates it will not log any progress on the "Test Results" dashboard in Grafana.